tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 ## Attester-to-Issuer Request {#request-two}

-The Attester and the Issuer MUST use a secure and Issuer-authenticated HTTPS connection.
-Also, Issuers MUST authenticate Attesters, either via mutual TLS or another form of application-layer authentication.
-They MAY additionally use mechanisms such as TLS certificate pinning, to mitigate the risk of channel compromise; see {{sec-considerations}} for additional about this channel.

-Before copying and forwarding the Client's TokenRequest request to the Issuer, the Attester validates the Client's stable mapping request as described in {{attester-anon-issuer-origin-id}}.
-If this fails, the Attester MUST return an HTTP 400 error to the Client.
+Assuming all checks in {{request-one}} succeed, the Attester generates an HTTP POST request to send to the Issuer with the Client's TokenRequest as the body.
 The Attester MUST NOT add information that will uniquely identify a Client, or associate the request with a small set of possible Clients.
 Extensions to this protocol MAY allow Attesters to add information that can be used to separate large populations, such as providing information about the country or region to which a Client belongs.
+An example request is shown below.

 ~~~
 :method = POST